auraauliaan/Data-Anonymization-Using-K-Anonymity-and-L-Diversity-ARX/README.md

 ## Dataset

-The dataset used in this project is the **Bank Marketing dataset**, which contains demographic and interaction information of bank customers.
+The dataset used in this project is the **Bank Marketing dataset**, which contains demographic and interaction information of bank customers.This project obtained from Kaggle.

 Some attributes are categorized as: